 Identifying burnout is half the battle.
 When a supervisor notices that an employee is experiencing burnout, they need to reach out and ask the employee what they need to help them.
 It could be sharing the burden of work or allowing the employee to take some time off.
 The HR department should also be trained to spot the signs and to create a safe environment for employees to talk about their burnout and to get resources to help them recover.
 A good example of a resource is those for family caregivers, i.e. your employees who work and care for a sick family member–which can cause a lot of burnout and stress in their work and personal life.

 Finally, cultivating deeper relationships between supervisors and staff can help immensely.
 Not only will supervisors get to know their employees better and more quickly spot the signs of burnout, but it also creates a higher level of trust between the employee and their supervisor.
 When there is more trust, employees will feel safer coming to their supervisor with concerns about their personal well-being.

-When we show that we truly care about our employees as people, you see a higher level of well-being among your healthcare employees.
-This leads to better patient outcomes, higher levels of job satisfaction, lower turnover, higher levels of job performance and overall personal happiness.
+When you show that we truly care about our employees as people, you’ll see a higher level of well-being among your healthcare employees.
+This leads to better patient outcomes, higher levels of job satisfaction, lower turnover, higher levels of job performance, and overall personal happiness.
 When we care about the mental health of our healthcare workers, everyone benefits!

 Looking for more employee retention strategies?
 Check out our Culture Fit Assessment and hire candidates who will stick around from the beginning.